jessoliveiradev/rating-movies/README.md

 2. Create a MySQL database for the project.
 You can do this manually using MySQL Workbench or any other database administration tool.

 3. Configure the database connection information in the `config/config.json` file.
-Replace `your_user`, `your_password` and `database_name` with the correct information from your database.
+Replace `username`, `password` and `database` with the correct information from your database.

 ## Creating the Database